Been reading our updates, but don’t understand what a word means? Want to learn more about how your working conditions are decided? Read on!

 Non-credit instructor: A Non-credit Instructor teaches courses that do not count toward a post-secondary degree.
 TSSU’s current bargaining unit includes instructors appointed to teach non-credit courses in the English Language and Culture Program and Interpretation and Translation Programs.

 Picketing: Picketing is a partial or complete stoppage of work.
 It is used to convince others not to go to work, and often is used to motivate an employer to negotiate.
-By BD Fed Law, other Union members in BC will not cross picket lines, and will not go to work when a legal picket line appears.
+By agreement of all the Unions in the BC Federation of Labour, other Union members in BC will not cross picket lines, and will not go to work when a legal picket line appears.
+The right to not cross picket lines is protected for all workers in BC, including non-unionized workers.

 Proposals: Proposals and Counter-proposals are the terms used in bargaining for some change that either the Employer or the Union would like to make the Collective Agreement, and the response from the other side, respectively.
 For example, TSSU has a proposal that ELC/ITP instructors should receive the same benefits as other staff at SFU.
 For example, the Employer could then have a counter-proposal in response that these instructors can receive the same sick leave as other staff at SFU, but not other benefits like pension, tuition waiver, professional development, etc.